faker-js/faker/CONTRIBUTING.md

 ## Building and serving the docs statically

+If you changed something heavily in the docs, like auto-generating content, you should check the docs statically, because it could differ from the dev version.
 Before running the docs, build the Faker dist, it's used inside of certain routes.

 ```shell